erimcg/TIS/docs/Plot-Options.md

 ![Plot Options](images/fig27_plot_options.png) **Figure 27**

-The 'Pause Between Plots` option will display a plot for each subjects and requires the user to press the `Enter` key before moving on to the next subject.
+The `Pause Between Plots` option will display a plot for each subjects and requires the user to press the `Enter` key before moving on to the next subject.

 To make the plots show in full screen mode, check the `Undock Plots` box.